 The group of nodes may now safely be put into a dual area, or a dual Level-2 subdomain, as the pair of automatically encapsulating nodes will forward IPv4 packets by encapsulating them inside CLNP packets, so that they will be forwarded by the OSI-only NEs rather than being discarded.

-A valid dual area may now look something like that shown in Figure III.6.
+A valid dual area may now appear as shown in Figure III.6.